ansys/pymotorcad/doc/source/user_guide/adaptive_templates.rst

     magnet surface.

 This motor has raised magnets that sit on top of the rotor lamination surface.
-There is a larger gap between the stator lamination surface and that of the the rotor lamination than there is between the stator lamination surface and the magnet surface.
+There is a larger gap between the stator lamination surface and that of the rotor lamination than there is between the stator lamination surface and the magnet surface.
 The rotor geometry is defined by including the **RotorAir** and **RotorAir_1** regions on either side of the magnet, so that the total group of rotor regions has a continuous outer boundary of equal radius.